 It wasn’t a fun job, but we were lucky that Logan’s dad was in town to help out.

 A man dressed in a white protective suit ready to install a vapor barrier under our house in the crawl space.
+He's wearing eye protection, a respirator mask, and giving two thumbs up to the camera.

-All suited up to work in the crawl space under the home
+All suited up to work in the crawl space under the home.

-We had to make this hole in the floor of our dining room to work on installing the vapor barrier
+We had to make this hole in the floor of our dining room to work on installing the vapor barrier.

-This large yellow sheet was the vapor barrier we installed in the crawl space underneath the home
+This large yellow sheet was the vapor barrier we installed in the crawl space underneath the home.

-Before and After Home Renovations: Entryway
+Before and After Home Renovations Room By Room

 When we moved into this home, the first thing you saw when you opened the front door was this awkward diagonal wall.
-To the right of the front door is the large living room with an awesome huge window and to the left is the kitchen.
+To the right of the front door is the large living room with an awesome huge window, and to the left is the kitchen.

 All the weird wall did was make the entryway feel closed off and small and broke the line of sight from the kitchen into the living room.